MyNameIsBond/happynuxt/content/articles/swiftlist.md

 ---
-title: Lists in SwiftUI
-description: custom in swiftui custom in swiftuicustom in swiftuicustom in swiftuicustom
+title: THP is changing
+description: THP is going to announce a number of new websites
-img: images/customlist.png
+img: images/thpischanging.png
-tags: ["iOS", "SwiftUI"]
+tags: ["Announcements", "News" ]
 ---

+## THP is growing

+from the very beginning it was an ambitious

 Check the [Nuxt.js documentation](https://nuxtjs.org/guides/configuration-glossary/configuration-modules) for more information about installing and using modules in Nuxt.js.